 To get around the park itself, you have two options: shuttle bus or train.

-The forest railway network can guide you through the parks scenic and misty forests is an iconic part of the Alishan experience!
+The forest railway network can guide you through the park’s scenic and is an iconic part of the Alishan experience!
 The repurposed logging trains chug along between 4 stations: Alishan, Zhaoping, Sacred Tree (or Shenmu) and Zhushan (only in the morning).

 Sadly, all the stations aren’t connected together.
 You can find a more detailed timetable, here.

 To get around you could also take the shuttle bus that travels around the park.
-Both costs NT$80 per trip.
+Both cost NT$80 per trip.

 Not that any of these are necessary!
 All the attractions within the park are within walking distance of each other or a short hike away, so why not make the most of it?

 All the areas within Alishan Township have one common theme, nature!
 The area is perfect for any outdoorsy hikers who want to enjoy some peace and tranquillity amongst some misty mountains.

 Of all the regions that surround Alishan, this is by far the most underrated!
 The sleepy little village of Shizhuo has its own fair share of tranquil hikes and gorgeous views, though it’s better known as the home of the best tea in all of Taiwan!